-Arriving unprepared for a hair appointment is a big risk only a few brave individuals may attempt.
+Arriving unprepared for a hair appointment is a significant risk only a few brave individuals may attempt.

 On a great day, all may go well at the salon.

-But on a bad day, your request to your stylist for a once inch trim may tragically turn into four—plus truly ugly bangs.
-Consider the following commandments to a great haircut.
+But on a bad day, your request for a one-inch trim to your stylist may tragically turn into four—plus truly ugly bangs.
+Consider the following commandments for a great haircut.

 1. Be Nosy: If you see someone with a haircut you love, don't hesitate.
-Compliment them on it (who doesn't love flattery) and then ask for the name of their stylist.
+Compliment the person on their cut (who doesn't love flattery) and then ask for the name of their stylist.

-2. Choose Carefully: Check out the salons that have great reviews and amazing reputation.
-Always trust good word of mouth.
+2. Choose Carefully: Check out the salons with great reviews and fantastic reputations.
+Always trust a good word of mouth.
 Pick a few and — this is critical — go to each for a simple wash and blowout without a cut.

 By having a simple service like a wash and dry, you see whether or not you connect with the stylist and the salon.
-You can also get a preview of how well the salon is run and check out the work on the other clients.
+You can also get a preview of how well the salon is run and check out the other clients' work.

 3. Be Yourself: This is not the moment to dress up or down.
-Stick to your normal everyday hairstyle so your stylist can check out your actual cuticle shape.
+Stick to your usual everyday hairstyle so your stylist can check out your cuticle shape.
 Make sure your hair is clean.
-Be sure to ask
+Be sure to ask.

 4. Bring Backup: An image is worth a thousand snips.
-Take along images you found on The Gram or Pinterest.
-You can also take along photos of yourself in cuts that you did, or didn't, like.
-When possible, take a friend who can watch the stylist and make sure they don't deviate from your desired cut.
+Take along pictures you found on Gram or Pinterest.
+You can also take photos of yourself in cuts you did or didn't like.
+Take a friend who can watch the stylist and ensure they stay consistent with your desired cut.

-5. Get Real: By definition, great cuts are versatile and look terrific without a ton of styling.
-Remember to avoid going with a haircut or style look that fights your hair's texture.
-You should be happy with your chosen haircut before you even consider styling it.
+5. Get Real: Significant cuts are versatile and look terrific without much styling.
+Avoid wearing a haircut or style look that fights your hair's texture.
+You should be happy with your chosen haircut before considering styling it.

 6. Sit Up Straight: To get the most precise, balanced cut, don't slump, fidget or cross your legs.
-As a matter of courtesy to your stylist, stash your intelligent devices, unless you're not in their chair or their hands.
+As a courtesy to your stylist, stash your intelligent devices only if you're in their chair or hands.

-It's okay to use your devices when you're under a dryer or waiting for color to set.
+Using your devices under a dryer or waiting for the color to set is okay.
 Or if your stylist gives you specific permission.

-7. Cut Before You Color: If you want both cut and color have them done in the right order.
-Pre-cut color can look chaotic or, worse, fight the new cut.
-Get the haircut and then have the color added.
+7. Cut Before You Color: Have them done correctly if you want both cut and color.
+Pre-cut color can look chaotic or, worse, fight the new amount.
+Get the haircut and then have the dye added.

-10. Tip With Confidence: Give your stylist 15 to 20 percent; the stylist's assistant, 5 percent, the shampoo person $2 to $5, and $1 or $2 to the coat checker.
+10. Tip With Confidence: Give your stylist 15 to 20 percent; the stylist's assistant 5 percent.
+The shampoo person is $2 to $5, and $1 or $2 to the coat checker.
 If someone is rude, feel free to skip that tip.

-If you are going to an exceptional high end salon, you may want to inquire at the front desk about the proper tipping policies.
+If you go to an exceptional high-end salon, you should inquire about the proper tipping policies at the front desk.

-This includes always arriving 5-10 minutes early so you can be ready at your appointment time.
-It also means staying off your smart devices and arriving with clean strands.
+This includes always arriving 5-10 minutes early to prepare for your appointment.
+It also means staying off your smart devices and coming with clean strands.

 Please follow us on Twitter at: https://Twitter.com/HairBoutique.
 I look forward to meeting new people from all walks of Twitter and learning from their Tweets.